hvasbath/beat/docs/examples/FFI_kinematic.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Elementary GFs
 ==============
-Now the Green's Functions store(s) have to be calculated again for the "geometry" problem with higher resolutions.
+Now the Green's Functions store(s) have to be calculated again for the **geometry** problem with higher resolutions.
 Please remember `Example 3 <https://hvasbath.github.io/beat/examples/Rectangular.html#calculate-greens-functions>`__.
 There the optimization was run using Green's Functions depth and distance sampling of 4km with 0.5Hz sampling.
 This may be accurate enough for the *geometry* type of optimization, however, for a finite fault optimization the aim is to resolve details of the rupture propagation and the slip distribution.
-So the setup parameters of the "geometry" Green's Functions would need to be changed to higher resolution.
+So the setup parameters of the **geometry** Green's Functions would need to be changed to higher resolution.
 In this case we want to use wavelengths of up to 0.5Hz ergo a depth and distance sampling of 1 km and 2Hz sample rate may be precise enough.
 Of course, these parameters depend on the problem setup and have to be adjusted individually for each problem!
 So please open the *Laquila/config_geometry.yaml* and edit the parameters accordingly.
 Running this calculation will take a long time depending on the number of CPUs at hand.
 (With 25 CPUs the calculation took approximately 15Hrs)::

   beat build_gfs Laquila --datatypes='seismic' --execute